 Winning companies promote a data-driven culture.
 This means everyone is involved in and excited about collecting, interpreting, and using data to make better decisions.

 Stay on track by using your KPI dashboards often.
-They are the vital compass, guiding you to achieve your marketing goals.
+They are the compass guiding you toward achieving your marketing goals.